 Under Florida law, anyone who causes a speeding accident may be held responsible for damages.
 Typically, the careless driver who was speeding will be held responsible.
 However, the speeding driver may not be solely responsible.
-Third parties (such as other motorists, cyclists, or pedestrians), government organizations, and even vehicle manufacturers may also be accountable.
+Third parties (such as other motorcyclists, cyclists, or pedestrians), government organizations, and even vehicle manufacturers may also be accountable.

 Winters & Yonker Personal Injury Lawyers will investigate the cause of your speeding accident and demand full compensation from all parties at fault.

 Contact Tampa Car Wreck Lawyer for Help Today If You Were Involved in a Speeding Accident

 Were you injured in an automobile accident caused by speeding in Tampa, Florida?
 Winters & Yonker Personal Injury Lawyers can assist you in pursuing maximum compensation from those at fault.
 Contact our Tampa auto accident lawyers to learn more about how we can assist you.

-Florida typically only allows four years from the date of the accident for you to file a lawsuit, so don’t risk missing critical deadlines.
+Florida typically only allows two years from the date of the accident for you to file a lawsuit, so don’t risk missing critical deadlines.

 The initial consultation is free, and our legal staff is always available to accept your call.
 Give us a call at our Tampa law office today.

 Other Car Accident Resources

 - Recreational Vehicle Accidents